-IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON MAY 5, 2022.
+IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON MAY 4, 2023.

-The Notice of Annual Meeting, Proxy Statement, and Annual Report for the fiscal year ended December 31, 2021, are available at www.proxyvote.com.
+The Notice of Annual Meeting, Proxy Statement, and Annual Report for the fiscal year ended December 31, 2022, are available at www.proxyvote.com.

-IMPORTANT NOTICE REGARDING ADMISSION TO THE 2022 ANNUAL MEETING
+IMPORTANT NOTICE REGARDING IN-PERSON ADMISSION TO THE 2023 ANNUAL MEETING

-We ask that stockholders or their legal proxy holders who wish to attend the 2022 Annual Meeting preregister with Peabody's Investor Relations Department no later than 5:00 p.m.
-Central Time on Friday, April 29, 2022.
-For complete instructions for preregistering, see page 72 of this Proxy Statement.
+We ask that stockholders or their legal proxy holders who wish to attend the 2023 Annual Meeting in person preregister with Peabody's Investor Relations Department no later than 5:00 p.m.
+Central Time on Friday, April 28, 2023.
+Only those persons who are verified stockholders as of the Record Date or hold a proxy authorized by an authorized shareholder as of the Record Date will be permitted admittance to the meeting.
+For complete instructions for preregistering, see page 75 of this Proxy Statement.